 Begin the recipe by preheating the oven to 350 degrees F. and grabbing an 8x8-inch square baking dish.
 Set aside.
 In a small bowl, whisk together the ½ cup of granulated sugar, self-rising flour, and a pinch of salt.

-In a small saucepan over medium heat add in the butter, California cling peaches, the other ½ cup of granulated sugar, ground cinnamon, ground nutmeg, and allspice.
-Bring the mixture to a low simmer, about 3 to 5 minutes.
-At this point be sure to taste the cling peach mixture and adjust the spices to your preference.
+In a small saucepan over medium heat add the butter, canned peaches, the other ½ cup of granulated sugar, ground cinnamon, ground nutmeg, and allspice.
+Bring the mixture to a low simmer, for about 3 to 5 minutes.
+At this point be sure to taste the peach mixture and adjust the spices to your preference.

-Pour cling peach mixture into the 8×8-inch square baking pan.
+Pour peach mixture into the 8×8-inch square baking pan.

 Grab the bowl that contains the flour mixture and whisk in the milk until the mixture is fully combined.

-Slowly pour the milk mixture evenly over the cling peaches in the baking pan.
+Slowly pour the milk mixture evenly over the peaches in the baking pan.

 How do you serve peach cobbler?